 Next time you think about starting to journal, keep the words, Simple, Private and Limited in mind.
 You can get great results from journaling with just a few minutes a day — but only if you start writing!

 So many people who write with me in the 30 Day Journal Project are brand new to journaling.
-I hope this post helps.
-Let me know what other questions you have about starting to keep a journal.
+If you’d like to work together on this, do join us.

 Get these writing prompts (and 30 more on this theme) in The 30 Day Journal Workshop